 UNIQUE Constraint

-The `UNIQUE` constraint ensures that all values in a column are distinct from one another, preventing duplicate entries.
-Unlike primary keys, unique constraints allow for one NULL value per column.
+The UNIQUE constraint ensures that all values in a column are unique hence not duplicated.
+Unique constraints are unlike primary keys.
+With them, only one NULL value is allowed per column.

 CREATE TABLE IntellipaatUsers (